The name of the association shall be the MILLIMETER CLASS RACING ASSOCIATION.

 a.
 To promote, develop, and govern MILLIMETER CLASS RACING under uniform rules.

 b.
-To create a non-design class to fill the diverse needs of one-design cruising, racing and recreational sailors,
+To create a one-design class to fill the diverse needs of one-design cruising, racing, and recreational sailors,

 c.
 To preserve important design characteristics, including but not limited to ease of handling, low cost of ownership (without handicapping ability or encouraging neglect in conditioning yachts), safety and comfort,